Command layer

 A full reading path for the doctrine, structure, applications, and implementation logic behind the system.

-Built for complex operational environments, institutional review, and leadership judgment.
+Built for complex operational environments, leadership judgment, and operational clarity.

 Command structure

-A unit operations command system
+A unit operations command concept

 Modern healthcare units operate under constant pressure from fluctuating patient demand, staffing variability, clinical risk, and resource constraints.
-Traditional reporting tools are often retrospective, fragmented, or administrative in nature and do not support real-time operational command.
+Traditional reporting tools are often retrospective, fragmented, or administrative in nature and may not support real-time operational command.

 RolesUsersInformationSituationActions